ElectronSculptor/RISC-V-processor-design/README.md

     ```bash
     git clone https://github.com/<your-github-username>/<your-repository-name>.git
     ```
-2. Open the `.circ` files in Logisim-Evolution.
+2. Open the `riscv_monocycle TD3.circ` files in Logisim-Evolution.
 3. Run the simulation in Logisim-Evolution to verify the processor's behavior for various instructions.

 ### Tools Used